fahiiiiii/InventoryManagement/README.md

     - Add, update, and delete properties.
     - Access all properties in the Django Admin interface.
     - Manage locations and user roles.
+  ***Note*** : Only the superuser has access to the Accommodation list containing all properties created by admin users.
+If you need to perform operations on the list of accommodations, you must log in as the superuser.
+Other admin users will not be able to view the full list of accommodations in the Django Admin interface.

 ### 4. **Geospatial Integration**
 - Geolocation fields for precise mapping.